 Nephilim (Lucifer): The Nephilim were not always Nephilim.
 For most of them, they started as Elohim.
 However, according to the Nephilim, the greatest among the Archangels, Lucifer, found out a terrible secret about God.
 What that secret was, nobody really knows.
 What they do know is that Lucifer began to question everything he had been told.
 Was it right for the Elohim to live without Free Will?
 Was it right for them to exist without the capacity to love who they chose?
 Would a benevolent God really thrust his children into wars they could not win?
 Why would God let some suffer when others did not?
 The questions began to ripple through the ranks until finally, Lucifer confronted God, holding the sword of his office, Lightbringer, also known as the Sword of Righteousness, in his hand.
 The Elohim say that Lucifer attempted to strike God down, but the Nephilim say that he raised his sword only in self-defense.
 Either way, Lucifer and his followers were cast out of Heaven.
 They were not pursued because, without a connection to God, and thus, a source of pneuma, it was believed they would simply wither and die.
 But Lucifer had other plans.
 Through cleverness, he invaded a hidden realm known as Hell, ruled by a mad god who had become weak in his solitude.
 This god, Satan, was consumed by Lucifer, and Lucifer soon became a god in his own right, the ruler of the hidden Realm of Hell.
 Since that time, the Nephilim, the lower of two orders of "demons", creatures twisted by the strange and often terrible realm of Hell, warred against their counterparts, the Elohim.
 Led by the powerful Princes of Hell, Lucifer's commanders and former Seraphim of Heaven, they fight not only for their own freedom, but for the freedom of others.
 (Though if you ask the Elohim, what the Nephilim actually are doing is corrupting and destroying pure souls.)
 And, sure, the Nephilim may have inherited some of the madness and disease of the dying god Satan through their connection with Lucifer, but they refuse to let it destroy their will to create true freedoms through the embrace of what the Elohim call "sin".
 Nephilim all have wings and horns, though hooves and tails are optional.
 They can withdraw these traits to look more human as necessary.
+The Nephilim gain pneuma through indulgence in sin, and usually have one particular sin they favor.
 (The Nephilim can manifest wings and fly, though like other races who can fly, flying beyond the dome is difficult due to the haze of radiation making it difficult to really see where they are going.
-They also have a magic, Infernal Magic, which is solely available to their race, and takes less pneuma for them to utilize.
-They recieve the first level of Infernal Magic for free, and thus can start with level 2 Infernal Magic.
+They also have a magic, Infernal Magic, which is solely available to their race, and takes less Pneuma for them to utilize.
+They recieve the first level of Infernal Magic for free, and thus can start with level 2 Infernal Magic if they take Infernal magic.
 They also have a common language they get for free, Infernal, which others must spend XP and have a teacher to learn.)

 The Saiph: Named for a star in the sword of the constellation of Orion, the Saiph were all largely the Clairon of the Elohim at one time.
 Now warriors of Hell, they spend their time in battles on behalf of the goals of demons as a whole, but also the machinations of the various Princes as they jockey for power within Hell itself.
 They range from the most crude and bloodthirsty cutthroats to elite, highly trained warriors with their own particular codes of honor.
 Their particular activities depended largely on the Prince they served in Hell.